Fantastic News !

 12. Q: Why solar rather than other renewables?

 A: We are actively considering other technologies and other sites, but this is primarily about risk.
 Roof mounted solar is extremely well proven and easy to predict generation and income into the future.
 It is also more straightforward in terms of planning permission than other technologies and so gives us the chance to deliver a project within the short to medium term and establish a foundation from which to explore other projects.

-- Q: How much money will the Auchrannie and community shareholders make?
+13. Q: How much money will the community green fund, business owner and community shareholders make?

 A: We have modelled a number of scenarios to make sure that the project makes commercial sense for all involved, but the exact payments are yet to be negotiated and will depend on final costs for the grid connection, construction, and the prevailing cost of electricity.
-What we can say for definite is that we are committed to only launching the share offer once we have confidence that we can give community investors a dividend at least competitive with a typical savings account, whilst also providing the Auchrannie with an energy bill saving.
+What we can say for definite is that we are committed to only launching the share offer once we have confidence that we can give a substantial contribution to the green fund annually and pay the community shareholders a rate of interest at least competitive with a typical savings account, whilst also providing the business owner with an energy bill saving.